What to expect during a course

 Building #304, you can park in the lot on the south side of the building near Taps at the Guardhouse.
 After class you can enjoy a beverage at Taps to reward yourself for a hard days learning.
 Additional parking is available on the west-side of Building #306, Port Townsend School of the Arts.

 If you are not staying at the Fort, and you choose to visit and park at the Beach or the Artillery Hill Trail Head at Fort Worden you will need a Discover Pass.
 We strongly recommend that you purchase a Discover Pass if you live in Washington State.

 Beverages / Food

-The school has a couple of drip coffee machines, a kettle, microwave and fridge.
+Both teaching spaces, #315 and #304, have a drip coffee machine, a kettle, microwave and fridge.
 It's cheerful and efficient self service.
 We stock tea and coffee.
 We ask for a small donation to help keep the service going.

 There is good food and beverages available just a two minute walk away at the Commons Cafe (a great sandwich costs around $8).